kjell/mcn-2020-git-haiku/index.md

-See: surviving suns
+This is the new line
-chirping, keeps the autumn gay
+let us to the road again
-Morning-glory gazing
+the autumn dusk is here.